What is the care industry?

 Long term care services also address the needs of individuals who are recovering from illness or disability, such as those who have experienced a stroke or hip or knee replacement and require rehabilitation services such as physical therapy and additional nursing care before they can be independent in the community.

-Long term care is provided in the home, assisted living residences and nursing homes.
+Long term care career options include in home care, assisted living residences and nursing homes.

 Who needs long term care?

 People often need long term care when they have a serious, ongoing health condition or disability.
 The need for care can arise suddenly, such as after a heart attack.
 Most often, however, it develops gradually, as people get older and frailer or as an illness or disability gets worse.

 Several things increase the risk of needing long-term care: